 You really can go sailing on the cheap.
 Okay, I'm not making Trans-Atlantic voyages (I'm doing well if I get from Langstone to Cowes once a year!), but I do sail as much as I can and sailing round the sheltered waters of Langstone harbour is enough of a potter to keep me happy.
 I can definitely waste a day doing that!

 There are some handy tips I can give about keeping costs down.
 The prime rule is: Avoid Chandlers and Marinas wherever possible.
-The hooray Henrys with their bottomless wallets have made the professional marine industry a very expensive one, especially at the Premier end of the scale.
+The hooray Henrys with their bottomless wallets have made the professional marine industry a very expensive one, especially at the Premium end of the scale.
 They have pontoon marina moorings, haul the boat out on a Marina hard standing every winter, get the boat serviced and anti-fouled by the marina at the same time.
 I'm not knocking them, they keep the marine industry going.
 Fair play to them and thank you for keeping the industry going and supplying me (eventually) with cheap used parts.

 There are ways to get similar services at less cost, of course there are.
 Like joining a sailing club, or compromising on the mooring.